 Something to Read

-To add to your entertainment variety, bring along a good book!
+To add to your entertainment variety on your long haul flight, bring along a good book!
 I’m a little bit old school, and I love the feel of a physical book when I am reading so no matter how tight my luggage allowance is I always try to squeeze one in.
 It also helps that I have hundreds of books at home waiting to be read, and a plane is a great place for hours of dedicated reading time.

-Or if you don’t want to read, sign up to Audible and download an audiobook to help while away the time on the flight.
+Or if you don’t want to read, sign up to Audible and download an audiobook to help while away the time on your long haul flight.
 If you haven’t signed up before, you get to try two audiobooks for free in your first month.

 There are unlikely to be pillows or blankets on your budget flight, so I recommend taking either a scarf or a sarong with you to use as either.
 Which one you choose will likely depend on your destination as you will want an item that can be useful there too.
 A sarong if you are heading to the beach and a scarf for other locations.